-We have invested in updating critical thermal mass research demonstrating benefits from thermal mass with the University of Newcastle.
+Thermal mass - Investment into updating critical thermal mass research demonstrating benefits from thermal mass with the University of Newcastle.

 Light-weighting and higher recycled content - Brickworks' dedication to excellence means our products are fired in some of the leading energy-efficient kilns, with ongoing research to reduce brick weight through enhanced core percentage and innovative core patterns, resulting in savings on clay, energy, fuel, and ease for bricklayers.
-As mentioned above, our Queensland and NSW brick factories have increased core sizing for some products improving energy efficeiony.
+As mentioned above, our Queensland and NSW brick factories have increased core sizing for some products improving energy efficiency.
 These gains are being rolled out across selected Austral Brick products.

 Raw material optimisation - Optimal raw material mixes can reduce embodied carbon or process heat demands.
 Brickworks commitment to innovation continues to be rewarded by significant developments in energy savings and premium product development.
 Ongoing research into traditional clay materials has provided us with a deep understanding of their physical and chemical properties.
 This knowledge allows us to successfully develop raw material optimised mixes which require less process heat energy, reducing the embodied carbon of bricks.
-Demonstration of energy-saving raw material mixes for brick manufacturing, being rolled across Austral Brick operations.